luiscoco/Azure_AKS_Deploy_.NET_7_Web_API/README.md

 az aks get-credentials --resource-group myRG --name myAKSClusterluiscoco1974
 ```

-Deploy your app to AKS using a Kubernetes manifest file.
-This file defines how your app should run and what image to use.
+## 6. Deploy your app to AKS using a Kubernetes manifest files

+The **deployment.yaml** and **serivce.yml** files define how your app should run and what image to use.

 Assuming you have a manifest file (e.g., deployment.yaml), use the following command:

 ```
-kubectl apply -f deployment.yaml
+kubectl apply -f deployment.yml
 ```

 and